-Triple Chocolate Skillet Cookie combines three kinds of chocolate chips: semi-sweet, milk chocolate, and white chocolate, pecans, and walnuts in an extra chocolatey batter.
+Triple Chocolate Skillet Cookie combines three kinds of chocolate chips: semi-sweet, milk chocolate, white chocolate, plus pecans and walnuts in an extra chocolatey batter.
 Baked in a cast-iron skillet, it has a crisp, chewy edge and a fudgy, gooey center.
 It’s a chocolate lover’s dream come true – like a brownie, but better.

 If you are a chocolate lover, stop what you’re doing and preheat your oven.
 Then come back and read through this recipe.
 It’s exactly what chocolate dreams are made of rich, gooey, melty chocolate with crispy-chewy edges and a fudgy center.